sagemath/trac_to_gh/Issue 3708.md

 # Issue 3708: something screwy in the reference manual -- coding theory

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3708

 Original creator: was